 We have known since the 1980s that bright light in the evening and night hours is unhealthy.
-A Czech researcher was able to show that bright light between midnight and 2:00am completely upsets the natural course of body temperature.
-Since then, numerous studies of shift workers have been able to show that nocturnal light exposure can be associated with heart disease, metabolic diseases such as diabetes, gastrointestinal disorders, immunological disorders, cancer, and a number of psychiatric problems.
-Nevertheless, the cell phone and computer age has made shift workers out of all of us: Hardly a day goes by when we don't look at a glaring display before going to bed.
+A Czech researcher was able to show that bright light between midnight and 2:00am completely upsets the natural course of body temperature.23 Since then, numerous studies with shift workers were able to show that nocturnal light exposure can be associated with heart disease, metabolic diseases such as diabetes, gastrointestinal disorders, immunological disorders, cancer, and a number of psychiatric problems.24 Nevertheless, the cell phone and computer age has made shift workers out of all of us: Hardly a day goes by when we don't look at a glaring display before going to bed.